ExposuresProvider/llms/llm-generated-test-assets.md

 *One other thing I found is that the responses that ChatGPT returned were at just the right level of detail.
 Here are the lists.*

+**Test Asset Classification Key:**

+- If approved, then 1_TopAnswer

+- If in clinical trials for, then 2_AcceptableAnswer

+- If off-label use, then 2_AcceptableAnswer

 **Asthma**